gazpitchy92/discord-kde-media-rpc/readme.md

 - Restart your browser after installing the extension

 **Blacklist not working:**
-- Ensure `blacklist.txt` exists in the same directory as the scripts
+- Ensure `blacklist` exists in the same directory as the scripts
 - Check that the keywords match exactly (partial matches are supported)
 - Verify the script has read permissions for the blacklist file